garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

 }
 ```

 We need to include the flag  `/useModularArithmetic` to tell VeriSol to use modular arithmetic instead of unbounded integers.
+This flag is not used as default because it comes with a performance overhead, but required for soundness.

 `Verisol ERC20-uf.sol ERC20 /useModularArithmetic`